‹ Back to The Vine

 How is a business line of credit different from a term loan?

 With a term loan, you’ll receive a lump sum of money up front that you have to pay back over time.
-A line of credit is a long-term pot of money, which you can take from whenever you want (up to your credit limit) and replenishes as you repay what you took plus interest.
+A line of credit is a long-term pot of money, which you can take from whenever you want (up to your credit limit) and replenishes as you repay what you took (plus interest).

-Business term loans are useful for specific projects that need an upfront investment, but a business line of credit is more flexible and cost-effective—you’ll pay less to have quicker access to funds.
-Lines of credit will also better equip your business to grow long-term, since you won’t have to apply for a new loan whenever you experience periodic dips in sales or temporary emergencies.
-(Some credit lines do require approval for each draw, but these approvals are quicker than re-applying for a loan.)
-Repaying a line of credit will also help you consistently build your business credit history.
+A line of credit also better equips your business to handle periodic dips in sales or temporary emergencies without repeatedly applying for new loans.
+Some credit lines require approval for each draw, but they are much quicker than reapplying for a loan.
+Consistently repaying a line of credit will also help you build your business credit history.

 If a revolving business line of credit isn’t right for you, there are other types of debt financing that may better suit your business needs.